filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 get /
 get /dashboard
 ```
-3. Run `arc create` to scaffold the folder structure and some template code.
+3. Run `arc create` to generate the folder structure and some template code.

 5. You should now see two HTTP functions, `get-index` and `get-dashboard`.